HOME

 I am a conformation show breeder and exhibitor of Labrador Retrievers.
-Show Den Labradors is not a kennel and my Labradors are part of the family and they all live inside the house.
+Show Den Labradors is not a kennel and my Labradors are part of the family and they all live indoors.
 For this reason I decided on the name Show Den, because we live and show together.
 My dogs are my pets first and they are show dogs second.
 I love to have my dogs close by me and I love to spend my time with them.
-I have been into dogs since I was a teenager and my parents bought me my first show dog when I was 15.
-Back then, I just wanted the dog out of the pet store, but my parents insisted that I have a show dog from a breeder with a pedigree that had champion blood lines.
-Today I have a better understanding of why my parents did this.
-The dog I decided on was not a Labrador, she was an Alaskan Malamute and I only showed her in a couple of local matches and won a ribbon here and there, but because of lifes other responsibilities we did not spend much time in the show ring.

 With the Labradors kind temperament and their eagerness to please, I started to see my boy Astro all over again.
 I love a retrieving water dog and I fell in love with that otter tail right off the back.
-I did not want a dog that required a lot of grooming and maintenance.
 My first labrador puppy was bought as a companion dog and I did not have any intensions of showing him.
 We worked together in obedience and I trained him for therapy work.
-I wanted to learn more about my new dog and where he came from and I began researching his pedigree.
-With all the champions in his lines it brought back all the memories of when my parents bought me my first show dog.
-It was at this moment that I decided I wanted to take the next step and look for that special show puppy.
-My dreamed was to have my own champion show dog.

-Nowadays, if we are not out at the shows we stay very busy here at Show Den with our pack.
-If you check out our "Dog Days" page you will see that we are always playing and working with our Labradors and we do not just have them sitting around in kennels.
-We could be taking them out to the shows, training classes, therapy visits or attending a local dog event, working with them in their conditioning routines or just throwing the ball around, going for a swim or running in the park.
+Now if I am not traveling and out at the shows with my labs we stay very busy here at Show Den.
+If you check out our "Dog Days" page you will see that I am usually playing with, conditioning and training my Labradors and I do not just have them sitting around in kennels.
+I might be taking them out to the shows, training classes, therapy visits or attending a local dog event, working with them in their conditioning routines or just throwing the ball around.
+Everyday all the dogs run on our 5 acre property located in Ocala, FL.

 Thanks for visiting us at Show Den Labradors.
 Feel free to contact us if you have any questions about our dogs or the Labrador breed.